 Welcome to "Pirate Solar Power," a marketing plan designed to rapidly expand distributed Solar Photovoltaic (PV) power generation at the populist, residential level noted here, here and here.
 It turns on this: selling PV on a mass-commodity scale, a concept explored here.
 Mass commodity solar means selling it to "Joe Six Pack" (Joe), especially after subsidies dry up but solar panel prices fall far enough ($.36/watt by 2017) for the mass-consumer market to reach a tipping point and thus ignite a revolutionary surge in PV sales.
-(For more on the coming uptick, click here; for the projected 100 MW uptick in distributed solar in Georgia, click here; for a March, 2014 update on installed solar PV prices and investment, click here).
+(For more on the coming uptick, click here; for the projected 100 MW uptick in distributed solar in Georgia, click here; for a March, 2014 update on installed solar PV prices and investment, click here.
+For ways in which utilities can grapple with the economics of such "load defection," click here and here).

 The question is how to sell Solar PV to Joe, and thus trigger the demand creation the solar industry actually needs (rather than government hand-outs).
 First, recall the Personal Computer's (PC's) 3-stage sales history: (1) early adopter/hobbyist; (2) high-end business; then (3) commodity-scale (e.g., Wal-Mart) retailing, where tens of millions of units are sold to individual consumers.
 Solar PV is just now entering stage 2; big players like WalMart, Ikea and Apple have gone for it, others are following.
 But as this piece explains, solar's struggling at the stage-3 starting gate.
 This piece, by the way, tracks the huge, 2011-2013 jump in Solar PV for the residential market -- correlated with price drops and projected, unsubsidized demand increases.